alacrityio/alacrity-support-documentation/developer documentation/manuals/core/alacli/command reference/system/system-rex-lendrex.md

----
-title: "system rex lendrex"
+# system rex lendrex
-excerpt: "Deposit tokens to REX fund and use the tokens to buy REX"
+> Deposit tokens to REX fund and use the tokens to buy REX
 ---
 ## Positionals
 - `from` _TEXT_ - Account buying REX tokens (required)